CoderSayan-git/Cook-o/README.md

   - 🎯 **Direct Recipe**: Ask for any recipe by name
   - 🥘 **Ingredients-based**: Generate recipes from available ingredients
 - **Modern UI/UX**: Beautiful, responsive design with gradient backgrounds and smooth animations
-- **Real-time Generation**: Powered by Google Gemini AI for intelligent recipe suggestions
+- **Real-time Generation**: Powered by advanced AI for intelligent recipe suggestions
 - **Cross-platform**: Works on desktop and mobile devices

 ## 🏗️ Project Structure